JeremyDezalos/data-viz-project/README.md

 <img src="resources/images/outcome.png" alt="outcome" width="80%" height="80%" title = "outcome">

-Because sepsis is a life-threatening condition, around two thirds of the patients do not survive their stay (In the graph 0 means being dead, 1 means surviving).
+Because sepsis is a life-threatening condition, around two thirds of the patients do not survive their stay (In the graph, label 0 means being dying and label 1 means surviving).

 The time of the stay is also useful to understand the patient's financial status.
 One could argue that wealthy patients stay longer at the hosptial because they can afford to pay the expanses longer compared to poorer patients.